-If you are someone who wants to get on with those jobs around the home, yet is not quite sure how best to go about it, you are not alone.
+If you are someone who wants to get on with those jobs around the home like fitting a new toilet seat, yet is not quite sure how best to go about it, you are not alone.
 The trick is to make sure you know what you are doing in advance, and not to worry about things because – on the whole – general DIY around the home is very simple.
 Here’s a few DIY tips that you might want to take on board.

 Online help – we are lucky to live in an age where there is plentiful information on everything to do with DIY available in both written and video form online.
 Check out the best on what you want to do on YouTube.

 Friendly advice – do you have friends who are experienced in DIY?
 Ask them for advice and help on the jobs you need to do.
 There’s nothing like avoiding the mistakes that others have made thanks to their shared experience.